croepha/Barclay/README.md

 A: I think that Wayland is a significant improvement over Xorg in a number of ways.
 If anything I don't think that Wayland goes far enough.
-I think that wayland is still significantly more complex then it needs to be.
+I think that wayland is still significantly more complex than it needs to be.